Mom, what is that on the back of your leg? My second son asked as I was curling my hair.

 Raising sons.

-Some think of it as a misfortune.
-And some think of it as just bad luck.
+Some consider it a misfortune.
+And some consider it just bad luck.
 But I’ve always considered it an honor to be the only girl in a house of boys.
 Four boys and a husband, to be exact.

-I think of it as an honor to be the one with painted toes.
+I consider it an honor to be the one with painted toes.
 And makeup, pink pajamas, and perfume.
 I consider it an honor to be the one with dresses and heels.
 And girlfriends.
 And tears at cheesy movies as they wipe my face and ask why I’m crying at an old movie called “Beaches.”

-But lately, I’ve been thinking about the fact that being the only girl is more than just an honor.
-Instead, it’s an important role I don’t want to brush off as something that just makes me feel good.
+But lately, I’ve been thinking that being the only girl is more than just an honor.
+Instead, it’s an important role that I don’t want to brush off as something that just makes me feel good.
 It will have such a bigger impact than just that.

 It’s My Job to Teach Them About Women